IBM-Cloud/docs/services/mobileaccess/custom-auth-ios.md

 ## Registering custom IMFAuthenticationDelegate

-After you create a custom IMFAuthenticationDelegate, register with `IMFClient`.
+After you create a custom `IMFAuthenticationDelegate`, register with `IMFClient`.
 Call the following code in your application before you send any requests to your protected resources.
-Use realmName that you specified in the {{site.data.keyword.amashort}} dashboard.
+Use the `realmName` that you specified in the {{site.data.keyword.amashort}} dashboard.

 Objective-C applications: